Mill Creek Town Center

-Mill Creek Town Center is a lifestyle center in Mill Creek, Washington, United States.
+Mill Creek Town Center is a shopping center in Mill Creek, Washington, United States.
 It is located along the Bothell-Everett Highway, and has 88 shops, restaurants, and other services.
+The development opened in 2004 and is described as a lifestyle center.

 History

 The town of Mill Creek was designed in the 1970s without a downtown, and the Mill Creek Town Center was created to give the town a commercial and social core.
 After the town adopted a comprehensive plan in 1992, citizens came together to develop plans for a town center, and construction began 10 years later.
 The complex opened in 2004.